sylvinus/imgfab/README.md

 How it works:

  - Facebook connect => List of images & descriptions from a user, saved as JSON
- - Download all the images in the directory, replace the URLs in the JSON file
+ - `tasks/gather_data.py`: Downloads all the images in a temporary directory
- - `create_model.py`: creates a blender model from a directory
+ - `tasks/create_model.py`: Creates a blender model from the directory
- - `upload_to_sketchfab.py`: uploads the blender model to http://sketchfab.com
+ - `tasks/upload_to_sketchfab.py`: Uploads the model to http://sketchfab.com

 TODO